culturecode/stagehand/Readme.md

 are synced, the re-insertion entry will be erased because the delete entry is assumed to represent the current state of that record.

+- If a crash leaves a commit unfinished, subsequent commit entries which use the same session will not be autosynced.

 ## TODO
-Override create_table migration to require the user to decide stagehand/no stagehand
+Override create_table migration to require the user to decide stagehand/no stagehand Add a way to detect "dangling" start commits